FREQUENTLY ASKED QUESTIONS

 The big 14" heater demands quite a bit of electrical current which requires very low resistance in all wiring and connections.
-DewBuster™ Controllers equipped with heavy duty power cords have a solid state PTC fuse and heavier gauge wire for low resistance and efficient current flow.
+DewBuster™ Controllers are equipped with heavy duty power cords and have a solid state PTC fuse for low resistance and efficient current flow.
 This delivers full voltage to the heater allowing it to produce maximum heat.
-For best results I recommend ordering your controller with the heavy duty power cord and banana plugs, stripped&tinned leads, ring terminals, or a Powerpole® connector.
-Note that while a Heavy Duty Power Cord with Cigarette Plug is available, the cigarette plug will be the bottleneck as it is not a low resistance connector.
-If your DewBuster™ Controller has a standard cigarette plug power cord it can be sent in for an upgrade to the Heavy Duty Power Cord (see DewBuster™ Controller order form for prices and return shipping, then contact me for instructions).
+For best results I recommend banana plugs, ring terminals, or stripped&tinned pigtails.
+Note that while a Cigarette Plug is available, the cigarette plug will be the bottleneck as it is not a low resistance connector.

 How can a DewBuster™ Controller keep my 14" SCT from dewing up if my old controller couldn't?
 Can it produce any more heat than other brands?